Michael Kahn (film editor)

-Michael Kahn (born December 8, 1930) is an American film editor known for his frequent collaboration with Steven Spielberg.
+Michael Kahn (born December 8, 1930) is an American film editor, known for his frequent collaboration with Steven Spielberg.
+He has edited all but two of Spielberg's films since 1977's Close Encounters of the Third Kind.
+Among other accolades, he has won three Academy Awards for Best Film Editing, two BAFTA Awards, and a Primetime Emmy Award.

 Early life

 Kahn was born to a Jewish family in New York City.
 While his birth year has been reported as 1935, Kahn said in 2015, when asked if he was 80, that his age at that point was "closer to 85."
+Prior to his film editing career, he was a producer for a New York ad agency.

 Career

+Early work

+Kahn worked in the post-production department of Desilu during the 1960s, where he was apprentice to editor Dann Cahn.
+Kahn's first notable work was as the head editor for the popular sitcom Hogan's Heroes (1965-71), editing 131 of the 168 episodes, over six seasons.
+Early in his career, he edited George C. Scott's only two films as director - Rage (1972) and The Savage Is Loose (1974).

+He also edited Hogan's Heroes star Ivan Dixon's directorial efforts Trouble Man (1972) and The Spook Who Sat by the Door (1976), several B movies directed by Robert Clouse, and the cult horror film The Devil's Rain.

+With Steven Spielberg

-His first collaboration with Spielberg was for his 1977 film, Close Encounters of the Third Kind.
-He has edited all of Spielberg's subsequent films except for E.T. the Extra-Terrestrial (1982), which was edited by Carol Littleton.
+His first collaboration with Steven Spielberg was for his 1977 film, Close Encounters of the Third Kind.
+He has edited all of Spielberg's subsequent films as of 2015 except for E.T. the Extra-Terrestrial (1982), which was edited by Carol Littleton and Disclosure Day (2026), which was edited by Sarah Broshar.
 Kahn has received eight Academy Award nominations for Best Film Editing, and has won three times—for Raiders of the Lost Ark (1981), Schindler's List (1993), and Saving Private Ryan (1998), which were all Spielberg-directed films.

 Kahn has edited digitally since at least Twister (1996), though he continued to edit on film with Spielberg long after most editors had stopped doing so.
 In 2008, Kahn acknowledged that "people find it hard to believe that Steven and I still edit film on a Moviola and a KEM.
 [But] Steven feels film got us where we are today and he loves the smell of it and feel of it.
 We started that way and both really enjoy it."
 George Lucas remarked "Michael Kahn can cut faster on a Moviola than anybody can cut on an Avid."
 However, since The Adventures of Tintin: The Secret of the Unicorn (2011), Kahn has edited Spielberg's films on an Avid machine.

+Since 2017, Kahn has co-edited his films with Sarah Broshar.